nicholasdille/container-slides/160_gitlab_ci/110_triggers/exercise.md

     - XXX

+!!! info "Heads up"
+    Checkout the branch `main` to make sure that the following exercises are based on the correct code base.

 ## Preparation

-XXX
+Triggering another pipeline requires a seconds project:

 1. Create a new project (anywhere!)
-1. Add `.gitlab-ci.yml` with the following content to root of new project:
+1. Add `.gitlab-ci.yml` with the following content to the root of new project:
     ```yaml
     test:
       script: